Huckleberry Muffins made with wild huckleberries! These delicious muffins can be made with fresh or frozen huckleberries.

 Huckleberries are a wild berry that grow in the Inland Northwest.
 These delicious berries are picked by hand in very remote locations.

-Huckleberries can be bought from local pickers at the side of the road but these berries sell between $40-50 a gallon.
+Huckleberries can be bought from local pickers at the side of the road but these berries sell for about $15 a pound or about $80 a gallon.
 When I was a kid I always thought I was going to make a ton of money by selling huckleberries.
 It never happened though.
 I just never picked enough to make it worthwhile.

 While some pickers can get 4-5 gallons a day, I count it a good day when I get a full gallon.
 If my family comes home with several gallons, it's a really great day!
 Even though I thought I could make it rich by selling the berries when I was younger, I never sold any!
 I've never bought any berries either.